Best Things to do in Nuwara Eliya, Sri Lanka

 Gregory Lake and Park

-You cannot miss Gregory Lake sitting in the middle of the town and probably makes the town’s centre.
+You cannot miss Gregory Lake sitting in the middle of the town and probably making the town’s centre.
 There is a park that surrounds the lake for people to relax and even have a picnic.
 There is a pavement around the lake for a stroll.

 It rained in the evening when I was there, just gets more green and cold.
 The scenery suddenly becomes very vibrant.
 Take a boat ride if you like and take in the surrounding mountains and the mist which covers the town by evening.
 If you can, have a meal or tea in the restaurant right next to it.
 There is barbeque in the cold evenings, and a bonfire makes it look so cosy.